ballerina-platform/ballerina-distribution/examples/provide-function-arguments-by-name/provide_function_arguments_by_name.md

 # Provide function arguments by name

-Ballerina allows you to call functions with named arguments, and these named arguments do not have to be in the same order as the parameters.
+Ballerina allows you to call functions with named arguments, which do not have to be in the same order as the parameters.

 ::: provide_function_arguments_by_name.bal :::